anandu-n-r-j/OpenCV-Line-joining-two-points/README.md

 # OpenCV-Line-joining-two-points
-#A simple OpenCV work
+• A simple OpenCV work
-#Joining the two points in different colours using a line
+• Joining the two points in different colours using a line